platformsh/platformsh-docs/docs/src/add-services/elasticsearch.md

 ## Supported versions

-{{% major-minor-versions-note configMinor="true" %}}

-### Enterprise edition

-{{< premium-features/add-on feature="Elasticsearch Enterprise" >}}
+Versions 7.10 and older are available in your projects for free, but they're at their end of life and are no longer receiving security updates from upstream.
+Due to a licensing change, newer versions of Elasticsearch aren't included in any Platform.sh plan.

+To avoid the additional cost of subscribing to a recent version of Elasticsearch, you can switch to one of the latest, free versions of [OpenSearch](./opensearch.md).
+To do so, follow the same procedure as for [upgrading](#upgrading).

+If you want to keep using Elasticsearch, you need to add a recent version at an additional cost [through Sales](https://platform.sh/contact/).
+The following versions are available upon subscription:

 | Grid | {{% names/dedicated-gen-3 %}} | {{% names/dedicated-gen-2 %}} |
 |------|-------------------------------|------------------------------ |
 |  {{< image-versions image="elasticsearch-enterprise" status="supported" environment="grid" >}} | {{< image-versions image="elasticsearch-enterprise" status="supported" environment="dedicated-gen-3" >}} | {{< image-versions image="elasticsearch-enterprise" status="supported" environment="dedicated-gen-2" >}} |

-### Legacy edition

-Due to a licensing change, non-Enterprise versions of Elasticsearch after 7.10 aren't supported.
-Previous versions are available in your projects (and are listed below), but they’re at their end of life and are no longer receiving security updates from upstream.

-For newer versions, use [OpenSearch](./opensearch.md) instead.
-To switch to OpenSearch, follow the same procedure as for [upgrading](#upgrading).<BR>
-Alternatively, you can [contact Sales](https://platform.sh/contact/) to upgrade to Elasticsearch Enterprise.
+{{% major-minor-versions-note configMinor="true" %}}

 {{% deprecated-versions %}}